lawlesst/spotify-bot/README.md

 ## Authentication and Authorization

-Setting up authentication for the Spotify is trick, like a lot of APIs.
+Setting up authentication for the Spotify is tricky, like a lot of APIs.
 For command line utilities, I recommend following [Ben Wiz's guide](https://benwiz.com/blog/create-spotify-refresh-token/).
 To assist with this, there is an `authorization.py` script to obtain the necessary credentials and save them to a `.spotify-auth.json` file in the current working directory.

 Before running this, set the following environment variables by creating a `.env` file with these contents.